Geometry-Aware Gradient Algorithms for Neural Architecture Search: The Weight-Sharing Optimization Problem

 \section{The Weight-Sharing Optimization Problem}

-In standard supervised ML we are given a dataset $T$ of labeled pairs $(x,y)$ drawn from a distribution $\D$ over input space $X$ and output space $Y$.
-The goal is to use this data to search some parameterized function class $H$ for a function $h_{\*w}:X\mapsto Y$ parameterized by $\*w\in\R^d$ that has low expected test loss $\ell(h_{\*w}(x),y)$ when using $x$ to predict the associated $y$ on unseen samples drawn from the same distribution, as measured by some loss function $\ell:Y\times Y\mapsto[0,\infty)$.
-A common way to do this is (regularized) ERM, which outputs $\*w\in\R^d$ such that $h_{\*w}\in H$ has the smallest average (regularized) loss over the training sample $T$.
+In supervised ML we have a dataset $T$ of labeled pairs $(x,y)$ drawn from a distribution $\D$ over input/output spaces $X$ and $Y$.
+The goal is to use $T$ to search a function class $H$ for $h_{\*w}:X\mapsto Y$ parameterized by $\*w\in\R^d$ that has low expected test loss $\ell(h_{\*w}(x),y)$ when using $x$ to predict the associated $y$ on unseen samples drawn from $D$, as measured by some loss $\ell:Y\times Y\mapsto[0,\infty)$.
+A common way to do so is by approximate (regularized) empirical risk minimization (ERM), i.e. finding $\*w\in\R^d$ with the smallest average loss over $T$, via some iterative method $\Alg$, e.g. SGD.